Helping Ensure Everyone’s Safety

 - 2nd occurrence: 30 day suspension of riding privilege

-- 3rd occurrence: 60 day suspension of riding privilege
+- 3rd occurrence: 30 day suspension of riding privilege and no standing order for 1 year from the start of the suspension.

-- 4th occurrence: a 1 year suspension of riding privilege
+- 4th occurrence: 30 day suspension of riding privilege and no longer eligible to book standing orders.

 Paying the proper fare: